 By this point, we had 1875 email subscribers – thanks mainly to the Daily Mail interest.
 We used MailChimp to email our subscribers and networks.
 Message open rate was 69%, click through rate 43%.

 We used Ad-Roll.
 After about a week we had 35k impressions and only 80 clicks.
 Obviously, we were doing something wrong, but we didn’t have the time to figure out what, so we dropped the campaign.

 We commented with a campaign link on all the discussions on media articles featuring Dolfi.
 We’re still not sure how useful that was.

 No success here.
-We tried few times, but they wouldn’t feature us.
+We tried a few times, but they wouldn’t feature us.
 I don’t know how they select the products, but we only received a polite auto response to our emails.

 This was a complete waste of time and money.
 Once the campaign had started, we were bombarded by different companies offering their PR, advertising, and social media services.
 We were skeptical but tried a few.
 No luck.

 We offered a $10 refund for each successful referral.
 We still haven’t processed all the data, but it looks that this was a moderate success.

 We noticed a huge interest from Japan, China, Taiwan, and Hong Kong, so we translated our page to make sure more people in those countries could access information about Dolfi.

 It is strange but, from almost 3.8 million impressions, we got exactly no extra traffic to our page.
 It’s a mystery.